laurentganne/ystia-heappe/doc/implementation.md

 A first section `data_types` defines new types that will be used by our components, derived from types defined in [HEAppE Middleware](https://code.it4i.cz/ADAS/HEAppE/Middleware/wikis/home) API.

-HEAppE Middleware defines a `Job` type having properties :
+HEAppE Middleware defines a `JobSpecification` type having properties :
 * `minCores`: minimum number of cores required
 * `maxCores`: maximum number of cores required
-* `tasks`: array of task
+* `tasks`: array of `TaskSpecification`
 * ...

-A `task` type has these properties :
+A `TaskSpecification` type has these properties :
 * `minCores`: minimum number of cores required
 * `maxCores`: maximum number of cores required
-* `templateParameterValues` : array of commandTemplateParameterValue
+* `templateParameterValues` : array of `CommandTemplateParameterValue`
 * ...

-A `commandTemplateParameterValue` is a structure having these properties:
+A `CommandTemplateParameterValue` type is a structure having these properties:
 * `commandParameterIdentifier`: a string identifying a parameter
 * `parameterValue` : a parameter value